nrjais/cmd-line-args-parser/readme.md

 # cmd-line-args-parser

-This is a command line arguments parser written in Javascript that helps parse command line arguments and it will return object with boolean flags arry,value option object and arguments list.
-You should define rules to parse.
+This is a command line arguments parser written in Javascript that helps parse command line arguments and it will return object with boolean-flags array ,value-option object and arguments list.
+You have to define rules to parse in a defined structure.

 ## Motivation